-There is nobody on earth who is perfectly like you in every way.
-You are a unique, a special and a peculiar person.
-Your uniqueness is a major clue or pointer to your purpose in life.
+There is nobody on earth who is ideally like you in every way.
+You are a unique and peculiar person.
+Your uniqueness is a significant clue or pointer to your purpose in life.

-You are on your way to discovering your unique purpose in life when you begin to discover who you are, what is special about you, or what makes you different from any other person in the world.
+You are on your way to discovering your unique purpose when you find out who you are, what is special about you, or what makes you different from any other person.

-There is something unique in you or about you; discover it and your purpose will become clear to you (Psa.
+There is something unique in you or about you; discover it, and your purpose will become apparent (Psa.
 139:14)!

 Fourth, Recognize your undying passion:

-The clue to your purpose is the deep, godly and undying passion, desire, love, or interest for something that glorifies God and blesses humanity within you.
+The clue to your purpose is the deep, godly, undying passion, desire, love, or interest for something that glorifies God and blesses humanity within you.

-No challenge, suffering, trial, or tribulation in life can drown, submerge or quench your God-given unique passion, desire, or interest for what God has created you to accomplish on earth.
+No life challenge, suffering, trial, or tribulation can drown, submerge, or quench your unique passion, desire, or interest in what God has created you to accomplish on earth.

-Therefore, if you can recognize the godly passion, desire or interest in you that has survived and outlived all the pressures, trials or challenges of life that have confronted you in the past, you are not too far from your real purpose in life (Acts 7:23-25).
+Therefore, if you can recognize the godly passion, desire, or interest in yourself that has survived and outlived all the pressures, trials, or challenges of life that have confronted you in the past, you are not too far from your real purpose in life (Acts 7:23-25).

-Follow the unquenchable divine passion, desire, interest, or zeal within you and it will lead you to your divine purpose in life.
+Follow the unquenchable divine passion, desire, interest, or zeal within you, and it will lead you to your divine purpose.

 Fifth, Identify the supernatural abilities or tools in your life:

-These supernatural tools are your talents, gifting, or potentials.
-God will be unjust or wicked to call you to accomplish something that you are not naturally talented or spiritually gifted to accomplish (Eph.
+These supernatural tools are your talents, gifting, or potential.
+God will be unjust or wicked to call you to accomplish something that you are not naturally talented or spiritually gifted (Eph.
 2:10).

-You already have the unique talent, gifting, potential, or unction you need to fulfil your unique purpose in life.
-Therefore, if you can identify the tools God has already equipped or furnished you with, it will not be difficult to identify or recognize the works to do with them.
+You already have a unique talent, gifting, potential, or unction you need to fulfill your unique purpose in life.
+Therefore, if you can identify the tools God has already equipped or furnished you with, placing or recognizing the works to do with them will not be difficult.